Kurento/kurento-tutorial-java/kurento-send-data-channel/README.md

 kurento-send-data-channel
 ====================

-Kurento Java Tutorial: Player connected to a filter and a WebRTC to send data about qr codes through data channel.
+Kurento Java Tutorial: Player connected to a filter and a WebRTC to send data about QR codes through data channel.

-This demo needs the kms-datachannelexample module installed in the media server.
-That module is available in the Kurento repositories, so it is possible to install it with apt-get ("sudo apt-get install kms-datachannelexample).
+This tutorial plays a video and detects QR codes in the images.
+Detection events are sent through data channels from media server to browser so they can be shown as test messages to the user.

-This demo plays a video and it detects QR codes into the images.
-The info about detected codes is sent through data channels from the Kurento media server to the browser.
-The browser shows the info in a text form.
+This tutorial requires media server module kms-datachannelexample.
+You can install this module with command sudo apt-get install kms-datachannelexample.

 Running this tutorial
 ---------------------